 All the while, consumers will eventually become numb to the ads we know today.
 Ad fatigue leads to a reduction in action by users, and it’s one of the biggest challenges faced by marketers.

 One way to keep yourself ahead of the competition is through benchmark marketing.
 Competitive benchmarking in particular lets you know where your competitors are at—which means you can figure out how to beat them.

 It’s important to know how good your competition is doing on the channels you’re interested in.
 Knowing this information can make it easier for you to determine if your campaigns are succeeding as well as they could be.

 Utilizing social media benchmarking tactics will help you to recognize the saturation point of each channel.

 Knowing the saturation point is important because it helps make your expectations more realistic.
 You can’t expect to achieve 12,000 clicks from Google if the keywords you’re optimizing for on Google are only bringing in 1,000 people.

 The Bottom Line: There Are Ways to Get Through All Marketing Challenges

-If there’s one thing you can count on, it’s that the digital landscape will continue to change.
-Have a keen eye for regulation changes, new norms, increased competition and more.
+Keep your company’s marketing strategy in good shape by keeping a keen eye for regulation changes, new norms, and increased competition.
 After all, knowing how to overcome marketing challenges will keep you relevant for the long haul.